rmrt1n/rmrt1n.github.io/src/articles/cli-login/cli-login.md

 ## Project Setup

 I'll use [SvelteKit](https://kit.svelte.dev) for this project, but the concepts apply to any web framework.
-I'll try to avoid using any svelte-specific features or terminologies so that you can apply this to any language or web framework you like.
+I'll try to avoid using any Svelte-specific features or terminologies so that you can apply this to any language or web framework you like.

 {% code %}
 ```bash